tracim/tracim/backend/doc/branding.md

 ### Add Registrations Terms

-Tracim permit to configure some files thats newly registered user should accept before using tracim.
+Tracim allows showing documents that newly registered user should accept before using Tracim.
-By default, there is none, but you can add any files you want.
+By default, there are none, but you can add any file you want.
 To do so, you can set a list of files separated by `,` in `development.ini`, an empty list mean no conditions:

 ```